 The Trustees consider the Board of Trustees and the Senior Leadership Team; comprising of the key management personnel of the Academy, in charge of directing and controlling, running and operating the Trust on a day to day basis.
-All Trustees give their time freely and no Trustee received remuneration in the year.
+All Trustees give their time freely and no Trustee received remuneration in the year in respect of their role as a Trustee.